 Harvesting Stage |

-- The weather systems that will likely affect the country during the month of November are the Northeast (NE) Monsoon, ridge of high pressure areas (HPAs), shearline, frontal system, easterlies, low pressure areas (LPAs), localized thunderstorms, and one or two (1 or 2) tropical cyclones (TC) may enter or develop inside the Philippine Area of Responsibility (PAR).
+- The weather systems that will likely affect the country during the month of December are the Northeast (NE) Monsoon, shearline, frontal system, easterlies, intertropical convergence zone (ITCZ), low pressure areas (LPAs), localized thunderstorms, and one or two (1 or 2) tropical cyclones (TC) may enter or develop inside the Philippine Area of Responsibility (PAR).

-- As shown in Figure 2, most parts of the country may experience above to near normal rainfall conditions.
+- As shown in Figure 2, Most parts of the country may experience to near normal to above normal rainfall conditions

 FARM ADVISORY